All Episodes

 By keeping a spotlight on the regime's health care law.

-See, the Republicans aren't supposed to do.
+See, the Republicans aren't supposed to.

-We got health care, Obamacare, law of the land.
+We got healthcare, Obamacare, law of the land.

-And when they don't, the Republicans are mean and they're being partisan, and he's playing politics, and all they're doing is just trying to keep the spotlight on health care.
+And all they're doing is just trying to keep a spotlight on health care.

-And it may not be the best, it may not be the best, but at least Obama's trying.
+It may not be the best, but at least Obama's trying.

-At least he's trying, he's trying to get everybody health care.
+He's trying to get everybody health care.

-He's trying to ensure the unattended, really trying, he's really worried.
+He's trying to ensure the uninsured.

-And these Republicans, why look, they just want to point out to failures.
+And these Republicans, why, look, they just want to point out to failures.

-All there are is a bunch of that's how it is portrayed for low information voters.
+And that's how it is portrayed for low-information voters.

 That's how the Republican brand ends up being distorted.

-Now, the vote in the House on this bill that required the regime to provide numbers.
+Now, the vote in the House on this bill that required the regime to provide numbers, it passed 259 to 154.

 33 Democrats voted with the Republicans in supporting the legislation.